Basic Usage

 JSON<>Protobuf Generic

-Currently only for the KitexProtobuf protocol.
-Pass in the IDL Provider and optional Option parameters to return a Protobuf JSON generic call object.
-For Option parameters, see the Guide to Accessing DynamicGo for Generic Calls.
+Currently only targets KitexProtobuf protocol.
+Pass in IDL Provider and optional Option parameters, return Protobuf JSON generic call object, Option parameters see Generic Call Access DynamicGo Guide.

 Type Mapping

-It also supports lists and dictionaries in JSON, mapping them to repeated V and map<K,V> in protobuf.
-Special types in protobuf, such as Enum and oneof, are not supported.
+Additionally supports lists and dictionaries in JSON, mapping them to repeated V and map<K,V> in protobuf.
+Does not support special types in protobuf, such as Enum, oneof.

 Example IDL